Distributed Koopman Operator Learning for Perception and Safe Navigation: Preliminaries and Problem Statement

 \subsection{Problem statement}

-We address the challenge of safe and predictive navigation in dynamic environments through the integration of distributed perception and MPC.
-Aerial images captured by a downward-facing camera provide high-dimensional spatiotemporal observations of surrounding moving obstacles, such as pedestrians and vehicles.
-The motion of these obstacles is modeled using a Koopman operator framework, which lifts the underlying nonlinear dynamics into a higher-dimensional linear space, enabling tractable prediction and analysis.
-To efficiently process the high-dimensional sensory data, a distributed Koopman learning scheme is employed in which each image snapshot is treated through multiple computational nodes.
-These local computation nodes collaboratively estimate the Koopman operator via a consensus-based optimization procedure, eliminating the need for centralized computation while preserving global model consistency.
-The learned operator is then used to forecast future obstacle density maps, which are represented as Gaussian mixture models and converted into convex polytopic regions through confidence ellipses.
-These predicted regions are incorporated into an MPC formulation governing the motion of a unicycle robot, where they act as time-varying linear constraints to ensure collision-free and anticipatory motion planning.
-The proposed framework thus enables scalable, cooperative, and perception-driven decision-making suitable for real-time navigation in complex, dynamic, and partially observed transportation environments.
+We address safe and predictive navigation in dynamic environments by integrating distributed perception with MPC.
+High-dimensional spatiotemporal observations of moving obstacles, obtained from aerial camera snapshots, are modeled using a Koopman operator that lifts nonlinear obstacle dynamics into a linear predictive representation.
+To handle the data dimensionality, Koopman learning is performed in a distributed manner across multiple computational nodes via consensus, yielding a globally consistent operator without centralized processing.
+The resulting predictions are used to forecast obstacle density maps, which are approximated by Gaussian mixtures and converted into convex polytopic regions.
+These regions enter an MPC formulation for a unicycle robot as time-varying linear constraints, enabling anticipatory and collision-free motion planning in complex dynamic environments.